johnolamide/portfolio-v2/process_plan.md

 ## Progress Tracking
 - Total Steps: 12 major phases
-- Completed: 4
+- Completed: 5
-- In Progress: AI Chatbot Implementation
+- In Progress: Dashboard Generation Logic (Phase 6)
-- Next Priority: AI Chatbot Implementation
+- Next Priority: Complete Phase 6 Dashboard Generation Logic

 *Note: This plan is flexible and can be adjusted based on project needs.
 Use GitHub Issues or a project board to track individual tasks within each phase.*